Allegheny College has a long history of making a high quality education accessible to students from all socioeconomic backgrounds.

 Students are often under additional pressure at the end of their final semester, as they either have an unpaid balance that will prevent them from receiving a diploma or transcript, or else they do not have the funds to fully participate in Senior Week or Commencement.

 Students are not always able to plan for their wellness needs.
 They may experience food insecurity, they may not own adequate winter clothing, or they may need emergency medical supplies not covered by insurance.

-Students often face additional expenses in taking advantage of Gateway opportunities, which can affect the ability of students with high need to take advantage.
+Students often face additional expenses in taking advantage of co-curricular experiences, which can affect the ability of students with high need to take advantage.

 Emergency Transportation Needs

 Students may be unable to financially plan for unexpected situations where they are hospitalized, or we need their parents or guardians here, or they need to go home due to a leave or some other purpose.